pingcap/docs-dm/en/usage-scenario-incremental-migration.md

 # Incremental Data Migration Scenario

-This document describes how to use Data Migration (DM) to synchronize the Binlog at a specified position in the source database to the downstream TiDB.
+This document describes how to use Data Migration (DM) to replicate the Binlog from a specified position in the source database to the downstream TiDB.
 The scenario is based on an example of migrating a data source MySQL instance to TiDB.

 ## Data source table